CNC FAQs

 Laser Power

-The power of a laser is a of the primary factors in its price.
+The power of a laser is one of the primary factors in its price.
 Low-power lasers, such as 50-watt models, are typically less expensive and suitable for lighter applications.
 High-power lasers, such as 1000-watt machines, are more expensive but offer faster and more thorough rust removal.
 For industrial applications, high-power lasers are more common, which increases the overall price.

 Machine Portability